stevebrodie/apogee-one2-linux/README.md

 ## How the Vendor Init Sequence Was Discovered

-The init sequence was reverse-engineered by capturing USB traffic with Wireshark on macOS while the Apogee Maestro app initialised the device.
+The init sequence was reverse-engineered by capturing USB traffic with Wireshark on macOS while the Apogee Control2 app initialised the device.
 The capture was filtered for `URB_CONTROL` vendor-type transfers to/from the device address, and the sequence of `bRequest` values and payloads was extracted.

 The watchdog command (`0x29`) was isolated by binary search — testing subsets of the init sequence as the heartbeat until the single command that prevented the 9-second disconnect was identified.